simonmichael/hledger/hledger/doc/options.m4.md

 As with account names, when tag values have `multiple:colon-separated:parts` hledger will build hierarchy, displayed in tree-mode reports, summarisable with a depth limit, and so on.

-`--pivot` affects all reports, and is one of those options you can write before the command name if you wish.
-You can think of hledger transforming the journal before any other processing, replacing every posting's account name with the value of the specified tag on that posting, inheriting it from the transaction or using a blank value if it's not present.
+`--pivot` is a general option affecting all reports; you can think of hledger transforming the journal before any other processing, replacing every posting's account name with the value of the specified tag on that posting, inheriting it from the transaction or using a blank value if it's not present.

 An example: